 Correlated quantum systems out of equilibrium

 Recent conceptional and technical progress makes it possible to prepare and explore strongly-correlated non-equilibrium quantum states of matter.
 The tremendous level of control and favorable time scales achieved in experiments with synthetic quantum matter, such as ultracold atoms, polar molecules, or trapped ions, renders these systems as ideal candidates to explore non-equilibrium quantum dynamics.
 Furthermore, very powerful experimental techniques have also been developed to study dynamic processes in condensed matter systems.
-We develop both analytical and numerical techniques to explore the far-from-equilibrium quantum dynamics of these systems and study fundamental questions including thermalization in closed quantum systems, dynamic phase transitions, intertwined order far from equilibrium, and the competition between coherence and dissipation.
+We develop both analytical and numerical techniques to explore the far-from-equilibrium quantum dynamics of these systems and study fundamental questions including thermalization in closed quantum systems, emergent phenomena in periodically driven Floquet systems, dynamic phase transitions, intertwined order far from equilibrium, and the competition between coherence and dissipation.

 |||Far-from-equilibrium field theory of many-body quantum spin systems: Prethermalization and relaxation of spin spiral states in three dimensions.
 M. Babadi, E. Demler, M. Knap, Phys.
 Rev. X 5, 041005 (2015).|